Mthoko1196/EC2-instance-using-Terraform/README.md

 - Ensure that you review and understand the changes that Terraform will make before applying them to your AWS environment.
 - Always follow security best practices, such as restricting access only to necessary IP addresses and regularly updating your infrastructure.

+## About Me

+I'm passionate about cloud technologies.
+This project is a part of my journey in learning and experimenting with AWS and Terraform.

 ## License